salrashid123/fluent-plugin-google-cloud/writing_developer_logs_gcp/README.md

 </match>
 ```

-If you would rather derive the `zone` and represent the node as the `vmid` value in GCE or EC2, simply do not specify that value:
+If you would rather specify the `zone` and represent the node name you prevfer other than the GCE/EC2/Azure `vmid`, simply specify that value:

 eg:
 ```
- "logging.googleapis.com/local_resource_id" "generic_node..default."
+ "logging.googleapis.com/local_resource_id" "generic_node.LOCATION.default.HOST"
 ```

-In the example above, the GCE|EC2 metadata server will provide the `zone` and `vmid` values for `location` and `node`, respectively.
+Again, if you omit speecifying the `location` or `node`, the plugin will attempt to derive those values while running on GCP, AWS or Azure.

 4) Restart `google-fluentd`